 - Do the same thing you have been doing and suffer the consequences

 - Go the surgical route (even though research suggests that having periodontal surgery may actually speed up tooth loss!)
 Many of our customers have been told to schedule their dental surgery and have chosen to postpone the surgery for a couple months and try the HealThy Mouth System!
 Many have avoided surgery all together!
 With our 365 day money back guarantee, you have nothing to lose and everything to gain!

 - Commit to take control of your oral health.
 We can help you.
 The OraWellness HealThy Mouth System is designed specifically to help people like you with periodontal disease to recover in the comfort of your own home, saving you thousands of dollars in painful dental procedures.

 You have nothing to lose.

-For the cost of less than one dental visit, you can be empowered with the tools, techniques, and coaching necessary to effectively stop even advanced periodontal disease.
+For the cost of less than one dental visit, you can be empowered with the tools, techniques, and coaching necessary to effectively address, mange and potentially even stop advanced periodontal disease.

 Learn more about how the OraWellness HealThy Mouth System is uniquely designed to provide you the tools, education and feedback to make massive positive changes in your oral health.

 Learn more about the HealThy Mouth System here.